 Cape Town is one of the country's largest cities and the legislative capital of South Africa, where also the National Parliament is located.
 It is also the provincial capital of the Western Cape.
 The city is located in the south-west of the country, near the Cape of Good Hope.
 It is the southernmost city in South Africa.

 The center of the town is located at the northern end of the Cape Peninsula.
 Table Mountain, a dramatic plateau with almost vertical cliffs, rises 1,000 meters above the city.
 Cape Town is also a well-known port.
+In general, Cape Town is considered to have one of the most beautiful settings, and is a best loved tourist destination in South Africa.

 The city itself has a lot to offer, the colorful Malay district of Bo-Kaap, the Castle, the Cathedral of St. George, and the Table Mountain.